clusterio/clusterio/docs/writing-plugins.md

 #### links

 An array of strings describing which links this event can be sent over.
-Direction matters, `"controller-slave"` means the event can be sent from the controller to the slave, but can't be sent back the other way, unless `"slave-controller"` is also present in the links array.
+Direction matters, `"controller-host"` means the event can be sent from the controller to the host, but can't be sent back the other way, unless `"host-controller"` is also present in the links array.

-The available endpoints are `controller`, `slave`, `instance`, and `control`.
+The available endpoints are `controller`, `host`, `instance`, and `control`.
-Controller talks with slave and control, and slave talks to instance.
+Controller talks with host and control, and host talks to instance.
-The full chain must be specified as the individual links in order for a message to travers multiple hops, (i.e., for a message to go from controller to instance it must have both `"controller-slave"` and `"slave-instance"` in the links array).
+The full chain must be specified as the individual links in order for a message to travers multiple hops, (i.e., for a message to go from controller to instance it must have both `"controller-host"` and `"host-instance"` in the links array).
 See `forwardTo` and `broadcastTo` for ways to forward an event to the next link in a chain.

 #### forwardTo

 Target to forward an event to.
-Can either be `"controller"`, to indicate a slave should forward it to the controller, or `"instance"`, to indicate it should be forwarded to the instances specified by the `instance_id` event property.
+Can either be `"controller"`, to indicate a host should forward it to the controller, or `"instance"`, to indicate it should be forwarded to the instances specified by the `instance_id` event property.
 This works by using a default handler for the event at the links that forward it.

 #### broadcastTo